Miacademy

 How the Lessons Work

 Lessons are presented through video instruction, games, online practice exercises, and printable activities (often for multisensory offline learning).
 Each lesson is divided into three parts: teaching (through videos), practice, and assessment.
-Sometimes there is more than one teaching video, and generally, there are several short sets of practice questions.
+Sometimes there is more than one teaching video, and there are generally several short sets of practice questions.
 If children miss questions in a practice set, they are shown the correct answer.
 The question will be repeated later in that exercise.

-Assessment questions follow the same formats as those in the practice exercises.
+Assessment questions follow the same format as those in the practice exercises.
 While students are shown incorrect answers immediately in practice exercises, assessments are scored at the end.
 Students can retake assessments to improve their scores.

 Lessons have quite a bit of repetition in the practice exercises and the assessments.
 Both exercises and assessments present the questions and their multiple-choice answers auditorily, a feature that might be especially helpful for some children.
-Some practice exercises allow students to click on a button labeled “Easier Level Please…” Features such as these coupled with the grade level flexibility might make Miacademy especially useful for students with learning difficulties.
+Some practice exercises allow students to click on a button labeled “Easier Level Please…” Features such as these, coupled with the grade level flexibility, might make Miacademy especially useful for students with learning difficulties.

 Some lessons have printable activity pages to be completed offline.
 These might include worksheets that reinforce the video’s instructional content, instructions and components for games, hands-on science experiments, worksheets, and fill-in-the-blanks pages to be used as students watch the teaching videos—the latter, particularly for science and history lessons.
 Parents need to watch for the notetaking pages and download them in advance.
 Parents can choose which downloaded activities to use, especially since many require their interaction.
 Parents might be tempted to skip the downloadable pages, but they add important variations in learning activities.